 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-The money to fund these scholarships comes from sales of TROY license plates to Alabama residents.
+Alabama residents have the opportunity to invest in the future of Troy University through the purchase of an automobile license plate.
+Sales of TROY license plates fund our Trojan Pride Scholarship that provides $750 to defray expenses of students studying abroad and also provides financial support to students in need..
 The gift of $50 is tax-deductible, and $48 goes to scholarships.
 If you buy the tag for your student’s vehicle, we also waive the campus parking fee.
-If you are an Alabama resident, please join the over 7,000 other Trojans who support our University through the car tag program.
+Please join the over 7,000 other Trojans who support our University through the car tag program.

 Jack Hawkins, Jr., Ph.D.